 In the studio, Nimoy makes an entrance from behind a picture of a Mayan pyramid and introduces himself.
 I get the feeling that this was meant to be the first episode?
 He tells us that there were hundreds of sightings of Nessie over hundreds of years, which is a bit of a stretch.
 He then tells us that recently we have seen compelling evidence.
 Well, we'll see about that, no doubt.

-Nimoy gives us a nice travelogue over some nice helicopter footage of the loch.
-We're told some people live here, while others come purely to see the Monster, and the point is illustrated with shots of tourists pointing cameras at the loch.
+Nimoy gives us a nice travelogue over some pretty helicopter footage of the loch.
+We're told some people live here, while others come purely to see the Monster, and the point is illustrated with shots of tourists pointing cameras at the surface of the water.
 There's a nice little fakeout, where we see some bubble rising to the surface, but then it turns out to be a scuba diver.
 Next up, some footage of various expeditions into the lake by various scientific organisations.

 This story comes up a lot when discussing Nessie.
 Then, as usual, we jump forwards to the 1930s.
 No evidence of a Monster pre-St Columba, then no further evidence for a millennium.
 Anyway, we’re talking the 1934 'surgeon's photo', the most famous photo purporting to show Nessie.
 You've seen it before, so don't worry about it.
 There's also a nice picture showing the supposed humps of the creature from the 1950s, which I hadn't seen before.
 We also see a photo by an unnamed 'American scientist' which frankly just looks like a pattern of bubbles, an movie that shows some unusual ripples on the surface of the lake.